vk2tds/pyTNC/README.md

 * You can connect to Eliza by typing 'C ELIZA' at the CMD prompt.
 Exit by typing 'BYE'
 * Over time functionality is added to pyTNC.py and then over time moved to another library.
 This code is very much being worked on

+* I have disconnected ELIZA at the moment.
+She *MIGHT* be connected back in the future.

 * Look at the following commands
     #MFILTER Comma separated characters to totally ignore